11 Questions Landlords Have About Energy Performance Certificates

 You can be fined if you don’t get an EPC when you need one.

-The new EPC regulations would mean that from 2028, every property including those with existing long-term tenants will need to have a certification rating of C or above.
-However, if you want to rent out your property to a new tenant you will need to get this EPC rating of C by 2025.
-The changes are to ensure homes are more energy-efficient and to reduce carbon waste, progressing towards the government’s net-zero targets.
+The new EPC regulations would mean that from 2030, every domestic rental property including those with existing long-term tenants will need to have a certification rating of C or above.
+The changes are to ensure homes are more energy-efficient and to reduce carbon waste, progressing towards the government’s 2050 net-zero targets.

 Future minimum energy efficiency standards in the UK